-- a.
-SFPD shall translate all written materials providing vital information to the public into the required languages spoken by Substantial Number of LEP Persons.
-If written material providing vital information to the public is requested in a language not covered by required languages, member receiving the request shall acknowledge the request within 48 hours, excluding weekends and holidays, and make good-faith efforts, in coordination with Language Access Liaison Officer, to translate the requested materials within a reasonable amount of time and provide the requester with a due date. - b.
-Transcribing Tapes and Other Evidence into English: Receiving members shall translate tapes, documents, or any other evidence submitted by LEP individual(s) into English when such evidence is necessary to continue the investigation and/or prosecution of a criminal case or a Departmental administrative investigation. - c.
-If there is a police form or document that needs to be translated, the person requesting the document can send it to the Language Access Liaison Officer via email.
-The Language Access Liaison will send the form to the Department's vendor to process.
+- 5. Translated Documents.
+SFPD shall maintain written forms and guidelines for assistance to LEP individuals. - a.
+Transcribing Tapes and Other Evidence into English: The Department shall translate tapes, documents, evidence, or documents submitted by LEP individual(s) into English when such evidence is necessary to continue the investigation and/or prosecution of a criminal case or a Departmental administrative investigation. - b.
+If there is a form or document that needs to be translated, the person requesting the document can send it to the Language Access Liaison Officer via email.
+If it is approved to be translated, the Language Access Liaison will send the form to the Department's vendor to process.
 The Language Access Liaison Officer will send the final translated document back to the person who requested it. - B. PROCEDURES DURING EXIGENCIES.
 During exigent circumstances, members shall use the most reliable, temporary interpreter available.
 Once the exigency has passed, members are expected to revert to the procedures set forth in this general order. - C. AIRPORT BUREAU.
 Airport Bureau members, and other members of the San Francisco Police Department providing services at the Airport, will adhere to department policies.
 Airport Bureau members and other members of the San Francisco Police Department providing services at the Airport will contact Airport Communications when language assistance is required at the San Francisco International Airport. - D. COORDINATION WITH DEPARTMENT OF EMERGENCY MANAGEMENT.
 On a monthly basis the Department shall provide the Department of Emergency Management (DEM) with a copy of the SFPD's Certified Bilingual Members List. - E. TRAINING.
-To ensure all SFPD public facing employees are properly trained in these guidelines, the SFPD will provide periodic training in member awareness of the LEP policies and any other policies related to Departmental Bias-Free Policing and Community Policing Strategic Plans, how to identify whether a person is LEP and their primary spoken language including training on language identification tools, how to access both in-person and telephone interpreters, and how to effectively work with interpreters.
+In an effort to ensure all SFPD members are properly trained in these guidelines, the SFPD will provide periodic training in member awareness of the LEP policies, how to access both in-person and telephone interpreters, and how to work with interpreters.
 The Department shall conduct such training for new recruits, at in-service training and at Roll Call for SFPD members at least every two (2) years.
-Initial training shall be conducted within a designated timeframe negotiated between the Police Commission and the Department after the adoption of this General Order by the Police Commission.

-- F. RECORDING AND TRACKING LANGUAGE ACCESS SERVICES.
+Initial training shall be conducted within 180 days of the Police Commission's adoption of this General Order. - F. RECORDING AND TRACKING LANGUAGE ACCESS SERVICES.
 The Department shall designate a Language Access Liaison officer.
 This officer shall prepare an annual report on LEP matters, through the chain of command, to the Chief of Police. - 1.
 Language Access Liaison Officer's Duties.
 The Language Access Liaison officer's duties include but are not limited to: - a.
-Monitoring compliance with the General Order. - b.
-Coordinating language access training at the Academy and PowerDMS. - c.
-Coordinating interpreter training for qualified bilingual members and employees. - d.
-Coordinating telephonic and third-party interpreter services as required by this order. - e.
-Working with the Department of Emergency Management to establish a system that immediately identifies LEP calls and promptly dispatches language assistance, preferably with a bilingual officer speaking the needed language. - f.
-Coordinating as needed meetings with the Department of Police Accountability, OCEIA, and community groups to improve SFPD's responsiveness to language access needs of the community. - g.
-Overseeing the LEP data collection and reporting as detailed below.
+Monitoring compliance with the General Order; - b.
+Coordinating language access training at the Academy; - c.
+Coordinating interpreter training for qualified bilingual members and employees; - d.
+Coordinating telephonic and third-party interpreter services as required by this order:

+- e.
+Working with the Department of Emergency Management to establish a system that immediately identifies LEP calls and promptly dispatches language assistance, preferably with a bilingual officer speaking the needed language; - f.
+Coordinating as needed meetings with the Department of Police Accountability and community groups to discuss and resolve language access complaints; - g.
+Overseeing the LEP data collection and reporting as detailed below; (this will require implementation of RMS)